gerlichlab/spoc/docs/data_structures.md

-Note that if reading from dask dataframes, schema evaluation is deferred until the dask taskgraph is evaluated
+Note that if reading from dask dataframes, schema evaluation is deferred until the dask taskgraph is evaluated.

 ```python